mehedihasanbijoy/imgclassifier/README.md

 <h1 align="center">imgclassifier</h1>
   <p align="center">
     It is a naive image classifier developed on top of PyTorch.
-One can train a model and evaluate the performance (PR, RE, F1, ACC) of the model on a custom dataset by simply calling the <b>train</b> function of this package.
+One can train a model and evaluate the performance of the model on a custom dataset by simply calling the <b>train</b> function of this package.
   </p>

 <h3 align="center">Current Version: :zero:.:zero:.:two:</h3>